EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 ##### What is a Modem?
 {: .fs-6 .fw-400 .d-block}

-When you connect the devices in your home to your router, how does that then connect you to the internet.
-Your routers will use a type of ‘broadband’ internet access to connect you your ‘Internet Service Provider’s’ (ISP) edge router.
+When you connect the devices in your home to your router, how does that then connect you to the Internet.
+Your routers will use a type of ‘broadband’ Internet access to connect you your ‘Internet Service Provider’s’ (ISP) edge router.
 Most home routers today aren’t just routers, they’re actually 3 different machines compacted into one little box.
 Those machines are your:
 1. Modem
 2. Router